FAQ (Frequently Asked Questions) on Intelligence

 Evolution of brain weight and intelligence with age (below)

-Intelligence increases throughout childhood and adolescence, reaching its peak around the age of 25.
+Intelligence increases throughout childhood and adolescence, peaking around 25.

-After this point, it begins a slow and gradual decline, which becomes more noticeable with advanced age.
+After that, it begins a slow, gradual decline, which becomes more noticeable in later life.

 Reaction Time at Different Ages